MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 ```
 /* Remove from sushi tower array */
 sushiTower.removeFirst()
->
 /* Add a new sushi piece to the top of the sushi tower*/
 addRandomPieces(total: 1)
 ```
 >

 Run the game....
-Well nothing much happens, this is because you are managing the sushi tower array correctly but, you are not removing the sushi visually from the scene.
+Well nothing much happens, this is because you are managing the sushi tower array correctly.
+However, you are not removing the sushi visually from the scene.

 ## Improving the cycle

 > [action]
-> Replace this code block with:
+> Replace the code we just wrote with:
 >
 ```
 /* Grab sushi piece on top of the base sushi piece, it will always be 'first' */
-if let firstPiece = sushiTower.first {
+if let firstPiece = sushiTower.first as SushiPiece? {
     /* Remove from sushi tower array */
     sushiTower.removeFirst()
     firstPiece.removeFromParent()
->
     /* Add a new sushi piece to the top of the sushi tower */
     addRandomPieces(total: 1)
 }
 ```
 >

 Run the game...
 You can see the sushi being removed from the sushi tower.
-Great, yet not quite what you want, would be better if the remaining sushi would drop down a position.
+Great, yet not quite what you want.
+It would be better if the remaining sushi would drop down a position.
 Let's add this.

 ## Moving the tower

-To move the tower down you'll loop through the array of sushi pieces and move each piece to a y position of it's position in the array times `55` which is the height of the piece.
-Instead of moving directly to this position you'll figure the distance to move and move 50% of the distance. if we do this each frame, if the distance was 100 pixels, the piece would move 50 on the first update, 25 on the next, then 12.5, 6.25, 3.125, etc.
+To move the tower down you'll loop through the array of shushi pieces and move each piece to a y position of it's position in the array times `55` which is the height of the piece.
+Instead of moving directly to this position you'll figure the distance to move and move 50% of the distance.
+If we do this each frame, and our distance was 100 pixels, the piece would move 50 on the first update, 25 on the next, then 12.5, 6.25, 3.125, etc.

 > [action]
 > Add a new method to `GameScene` to handle moving the tower down.
->
 ```
 func moveTowerDown() {
     var n: CGFloat = 0